Tight Differential Privacy for Discrete-Valued Mechanisms and for the Subsampled Gaussian Mechanism Using FFT: Examples

-Figure \ref{fig:binom} shows results for MNIST classification task, where we use a three-layer feedforward network with ReLUs and a hidden layer of width 60.
-To have a practical example where Theorem~\ref{thm:equivalence} applies, DP-SGD approximation of the gradients is carried out such that for each per example gradient we use a sign approximation, where 200 largest elements (by magnitude) of the input layer are approximated by their sign and rest are set to zero, and similarly 20 largest of the hidden layer and the largest one of the output layer.
-Elementwise zero centered binomial noise with parameters $n$ and $p= \tfrac{1}{2}$ is then added to the averaged gradients.
+Figure~\ref{fig:binom2} shows results for an MNIST classification task, where we use a three-layer feedforward network with ReLUs and a hidden layer of width 60.
+DP-SGD approximation of the gradients is carried out such that for each per example gradient we use a sign approximation: the 200 largest elements (by magnitude) of the input layer are approximated by their sign and the rest are set to zero and similarly the 20 largest of the hidden layer and the largest one of the output layer.
+Elementwise zero centred binomial noise with parameters $n$ and $p=0.5$ is then added to the averaged gradients.
 By Thm.~\ref{thm:equivalence} and subsampling amplification (Sec.~\ref{sec:subsampling}), the $(\veps,\delta)$-bound can be obtained by running Algorithm~\ref{alg:delta} for the PLD determined by the distributions

 where $f_X$ and $f_Y$ are the density functions of the random variables